 The H1 analyst assigns the report to the organization and leaves an internal-only comment for the organization's team to ask necessary questions

-Once enough information is gathered, the Hai Triage analyst moves forward on the report (reference Scenario 1 & 2 above)
+Once enough information is gathered, the Hai Triage analyst moves forward on the report (reference Scenarios 1 & 2 above)

 Validate or Close

-After review by the analyst and gathering additional information (if applicable), the analyst will either close or validate the report.
+After the analyst reviews and gathers additional information (if applicable), the analyst will either close or validate the report.

 Valid